heroaero-dev/kube-homelab-v2/README.md

 # 📦 kube-homelab-v2

-A fully refactored, production-grade, GitOps-driven Kubernetes homelab.
+A fully refactored, IaC, GitOps-driven Kubernetes homelab.

 This repository contains the second-generation architecture of my Kubernetes homelab.
 After several months of hands-on learning and experimenting with FluxCD, Helm, Kustomize, and GitOps patterns, I decided to rebuild the structure from the ground up to follow a cleaner, more modular, and industry-standard layout.